Nick solves uniquely first-world nerdish problems.

 Even better value

 We’ve dropped the price of Ice Cream Dream from US$89 to US$69, so there’s never been a better time to buy.
 If you’ve already purchased Ice Cream Dream, we’ll be sending the free update and installation instructions out soon.
 Otherwise, what are you waiting for?
-Get the scoop on the info page and then buy it now before it melts!
+Get the scoop on the info page!

 Last time we redesigned our website, leather trousers were in fashion, the Walkman was the height of cool, and dodos walked the Earth.